Hélène (Roch Voisine song): Versions

 "Hélène" is available on the Roch collection (2007), also known as Best of.Voisine also recorded the song wholly in English as "Helen" and included this version on the English portion of his bilingual album Double in 1990 (which was in turn released separately as a full-length English album titled Roch Voisine the same year).
 "Hélène" was also recorded in an acoustic version on his 2003 album Je te serai fidèle, which appeared as the second track on CD maxi for "Tant pis", released in February 2004.
-In 2013, he recorded a duet wersion with Cœur de pirate, which features on his album Duophonique.
+In 2013, he recorded a duet version with Cœur de pirate, which features on his album Duophonique.

 Critical reception

 Music & Media considered "Hélène" as "a strong ballad, reminiscent of Elton John's early material", which is "vital for your play list".

 Chart performance

 In France, the French version of "Hélène" started at number 27 on the chart edition of 11 November 1989, topped the chart for non consecutive nine weeks, in alternance with François Feldman's hit "Les Valses de Vienne", and remained in the top 50 for 27 weeks, 20 of them in the top ten. and was certified Platinum disc by the French certifier, the Syndicat National de l'Édition Phonographique, for 800,000 units.
 Voisine thus became the first Canadian to reach number one on the French SNEP Singles Chart, followed by Bryan Adams, Céline Dion and Garou a few years later.

 The French version also peaked at number three in Norway.
 The English version performed moderately well on RPM magazine's all-Anglophone singles charts, peaking at number 57 on the top 100 and number nine on the Adult Contemporary chart in very early 1990.
 It also achieved a moderate success in the Netherlands, peaking at number 53 two years after its original release.